Norman Buckley: Personal life

 Buckley has a sister, Tony Award-winning actress Betty Buckley, and two brothers, Patrick and Michael.
-His two brothers became engineers, a profession his father thought more worthy than any job in the film industry, although Buckley has stated: "Fortunately, my father expressed his pride in my accomplishments before he died."
+His brother Michael died in 2020.
+His brothers became engineers, a profession his father thought more worthy than any job in the film industry, although Buckley has stated: "Fortunately, my father expressed his pride in my accomplishments before he died."

 Buckley is openly gay.
 He has been widowed twice.
 He lived with Broadway dancer Timothy Scott from 1983 until Scott's death in 1988.
-In 2004, Buckley met artist Davyd Whaley and they moved-in together.
+In 2004, Buckley met artist Davyd Whaley and they moved in together.
 They married as soon as they were able, during a brief window of legal opportunity in the state of California, and remained married up to Whaley's death on October 15, 2014.